If You Need Help Right Now

 When a death occurs at home under the care of the Homecare program, the Homecare staff will guide you through their procedure.
 The funeral home is contacted and will respond immediately.
 Our professional staff will arrive within one hour to remove your loved one from the home and transfer them to our care facility.

 When a death is unexpected, the police and medical examiner must be involved.
 Call 911 and the operators will ensure that the right emergency personnel are dispatched.
 Unexpected deaths would include all sudden deaths at home or work, automobile accidents and other deaths that were not medically anticipated.
 Once emergency authorities have been notified and engaged in their work, contact the funeral home at (403)274-0576.
 Investigations do not have to be completed in order to proceed with planning the memorial or funeral services in Calgary.

 Preparing to meet the Funeral Director

 Your Funeral Director is a licensed professional who is there to guide you through the many options and choices you will be faced with.
 Setting an appointment with a Director is an important step.
 Several questions may be answered while setting the appointment, however, but most details will be discussed while you meet in person.
 Your Funeral Director will ask if funeral services have already been preplanned.

 Your Funeral Director will be asking you several other questions, including specific details about your loved one.
 Much of this information is required for the legal purpose of registering the death.
 Many other questions will be asked in order to assist in planning an appropriate funeral service and burial or cremation.

 Click here to fill out a form that will be sent to your Funeral Director.
-This form will help you gather the information that is required for your meeting.
+This form will help you gather and share the information that is required for your meeting.
 You can also print a copy here.